-When the music takes it easy in the turns, without much bass, Canton sounds perfectly fine.
-The treble could well have been more distinct, it gets a little woolly – but no crisis.
+With quiet and not too complex music without much bass, Canton sounds perfectly fine.
+The treble could well have been more distinct, it gets a little woolly – but no big deal.

-The only problem is that most of the music has bass in it, and you want to be able to turn up the volume to something other than pure background noise.
-Especially outdoors, where the sound from the speakers drowns out more.
+The problem is that most music has bass in it, and you want to be able to turn up the volume beyond pure background noise.
+Especially outdoors, where the sound from the speakers tend to be lost in the surroundings.

 As the Eilish song gradually escalates, the speakers fail to keep up.
 Instead, they kneel, and bass tones set off a distortion that propagates far up in the treble range.
 It shrinks metallically every time a bass note tries.
 Ariana Grande never offers to dance.
 A narrow chamber ensemble can work well, but only if the double bass takes it easy.

-If you want these, you must either play very low, or use a processor that can do bass management.
+If you want these, you must either play very silent, or use a processor that can do bass management.
 And send the bass frequencies to a subwoofer instead.
-We do not expect you to bother.
+Something we do not expect you to bother doing.

 Canton Pro XL.3 are a pair of compact outdoor speakers.
 They do sound fuller than they look, but there is also the problem.
 Because even if they manage to play vocals well on their own, it becomes something quite different as soon as the bass guitar or drums come in.
 Not only does it get flat, but also distorted.
 The Canton speakers fail to catch up with their bigger competitors, and although these are the most affordable in the field, one can not say they offer much for the money.
 We simply have to say we are a little disappointed.